cgrew77/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ![tab2](https://github.com/user-attachments/assets/2e25d672-7baf-490e-be7d-51bd128b075e)

 __Months:__ When it comes to monthly trips, both casual and members exhibit comparable behavior, with more trips in the spring and summer and fewer in the winter.
-The gap between casuals and members is closest in the month of july in summmer.
+The gap between casuals and members is closest in summer, during the month of July.
 __Days of Week:__ When the days of the week are compared, it is discovered that casual riders make more journeys on the weekends while members show a decline over the weekend in contrast to the other days of the week.
 __Hours of the Day:__ The members shows 2 peaks throughout the day in terms of number of trips.
 One is early in the morning at around 6 am to 8 am and other is in the evening at around 4 pm to 8 pm while number of trips for casual riders increase consistently over the day till evening and then decrease afterwards.